charlenexu20/car-car/README.md

 ## AutomobileVO (Value Object)

 The AutomobileVO model is a value object.
-It is used to poll VIN data from the Inventory microservice.
-Those VINS are then used to create and manage sales of automobiles in the inventory.
+It is used by the Sales microservice to poll  data such as VIN, Color, and year from the Inventory microservice.
+It is needed because that data are then used to create and manage sales of automobiles in the inventory.

 ## Customer